 When a baby is diagnosed with this severe birth defect in utero, the mother can opt to terminate the pregnancy, as the ectopia cordis survival rate is around 10%.
 There are currently no fetal interventions (surgery) options while the baby is in utero.

 Ectopia cordis treatment begins with emergency surgery after birth to place the heart inside the baby's chest and close the thoracic cavity.
 Additional operations entail building a sternum to protect the heart and repairing any additional heart or abdominal wall defects.

-Throughout diagnosis and treatment, the staff at the Colorado Fetal Care Center provides families with support groups and other helpful resources in addition to cutting-edge medical care.
+Throughout diagnosis and treatment, Children's Colorado provides families with support groups and other helpful resources in addition to cutting-edge medical care.